-With a background in general intellectual history, political philosophy, and international theory, his scholarly and teaching interests now range across International Relations, Politics, Theology, Philosophy, Social Thought and History and he tries to work across and between disciplines as well as within them.
-Consequently, in addition to his position the School of IR, he is a regular member of the following Centres/Institutues around the University:
+With a background in general intellectual history, philosophy, and political and international theory, My scholarly and teaching interests range across International Relations, Politics, Theology, Philosophy, Social Thought and History and I therefore work across and between disciplines as well as within them.
+Consequently, in addition to my position the School of IR, I am a member of the following Centres/Institutues around the University:

 - the Centre for Ethics, Philosophy and Public Affairs in the School of Philosophical, Anthropological and Film Studies

-- the Institute for Iranian Studies (on whose advisory board he sits)
+- the Institute for Iranian Studies (on whose advisory board I sit)

-Over the next few years he will be working on the following projects:
+Over the next few years I will be working on the following projects:

-- A collection of essays exploring various different aspects of a particular intellectual sensibility in contemporary political theory, international relations scholarship, philosophy and Theology to be published under the title Dealing in Darkness: The Anti-Pelagian Imagination in Political Theory and International Relations, in 2014.
+- A collection of essays exploring various different aspects of a particular intellectual sensibility in modern thought, under contract to Routledge and to be published under the title Dealing in Darkness: The Anti-Pelagian Imagination in Political Theory and International Relations, in 2014/15.